 - Have someone else do the gardening and the lawns

-- A professional pest control agent should destroy wasp nests promptly
+- Call a professional pest control agent to destroy wasp nests promptly

 - Use an insect repellent.

-For those who experience severe reactions, have an emergency kit containing antihistamine tablets and self-injectable adrenaline with you at all times.
+People who have had severe reactions, should carry an emergency kit containing antihistamine tablets and self-injectable adrenaline (eg: EpiPen) with them at all times.
 This may also be appropriate for some people with mild reactions, in order to prevent the reaction from progressing to a more severe reaction.

 Wearing a Medic Alert bracelet and carrying an identification card will provide helpful information to health professionals attending to you in the event of a severe anaphylactic reaction.